MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/audio-conferencing-in-office-365/disabling-toll-free-numbers-for-specific-users.md

 **Utilizzo di PowerShell**

-Puoi utilizzare il parametro AllowTollFreeDialIn del cmdlet Set-CsOnlineDialInConferencingUser per abilitare o disabilitare questo controllo.
-Ad esempio:
+You can use the AllowTollFreeDialIn parameter of the Set-CsOnlineDialInConferencingUser cmdlet to enable or disable this control.
+For example:

 - Set-CsOnlineDialInConferencingUser user@contoso.com – AllowTollFreeDialIn $false